 Jacob closed his eyes again and curled into a tighter ball.
 Just a few more minutes, then he’d wake up and deal with whatever was happening.
-He was still close enough to sleep to believe that it could all be solved by simply returning to the delicious world of his dreams: a world where he was warm instead of shivering; where his back didn’t ache; and, most importantly at the moment, a world in which his pillow didn’t feel like a rock.
+He was still close enough to sleep to believe this could all be solved by simply returning to the delicious world of his dreams: a world where he was warm instead of shivering; where his back didn’t ache; and, most importantly at the moment, a world in which his pillow didn’t feel like a rock.

 Shit!
 Movement!
 There, at the far end of the road.
-Dropping to his haunches behind a granite flower planter, Jacob squinted along the road.
-A slow smile spread over his face as the rush of adrenaline faded.
+Who the hell was that?
+Dropping to his haunches behind a granite flower planter, Jacob squinted into the distance.
+A relieved smile spread over his face as the rush of adrenaline faded.
 He’d be safe enough, just so long as he kept out of sight.

 It was only the Queen of England.

 Afterwards, Peter Trevorrow would wonder why he hadn’t been more unsettled by the strange and, in retrospect, rather disturbing events that were to occur that evening, but the only ominous thing about the morning had been the sound of heavy rain lashing against the bedroom window.
 Parting the curtains a crack, so as not to wake Catherine, he peered out at the farm cowering beneath swollen, black clouds.

 After a miserable day labouring in the sodden fields, wishing he was somewhere — anywhere — else, Peter returned home in the late afternoon, leaving just enough time for a quick shower before he had to head out again for his shift at the pub.
 The income from the farm was never going to be enough to support a wife and two children.